mike1234-pixel/city-walks-client/README.md

 ## Text Formatting

 Text can be saved to the database with Markdown formatting.
 This will be parsed on the client using the **marked** package.
-This applies only when adding a new Walk or BlogPost.
+This applies only when adding a new Walk or Sight.

 ## Recaptcha